crate/cloud-docs/docs/index.md

 :::{rubric} Learn
 :::
-If you want to start using CrateDB Cloud, or make the most of your existing subscription, we are maintaining resources and tutorials to support you correspondingly.
+If you are getting started with CrateDB Cloud—or want to get more from your subscription—we provide resources and tutorials to help.

 ::::{grid} 1 2 2 3